TUVIMEN/xnxx-scraper/README.md

 ## Usage

-It works as recursive spider getting urls from every page starting from URL.
-Resulting files are named by the sha256 of their url and saved to DIR.
+Data is saved into files named by the sha256sum of their url.

+Download metadata of video to DIR

-    xnxx-scraper DIR URL
+    xnxx-scraper -d DIR URL URL URL

+Pass video URLS into the recursive spider using 8 threads

+    xnxx-scraper -t 8 -V URL URL URL

+Get some help

+    xnxx-scraper -h